yelu/cppnotes/compile_link/cpp_to_exe.md

 ## 练习

-**1.** 阅读 Chapter 1 and Chapter 7 of book "Computer Systems A Programmer’s Perspective"
+**1.** 阅读 Chapter 1 and Chapter 7 of book "Computer Systems A Programmer’s Perspective".

 **2.** 阅读[the inside story on shared libraries and dynamic loading](the_inside_story_on_shared_libraries_and_dynamic_loading.pdf).